jianxunbak/Assignment-3.12/lesson-new.md

 ## 👨‍💻 Activity

-Add an `Interactions` resource to our app.
+Add an `Interaction` resource to our app.
 This will be used to store the interactions between a customer and a salesperson.

-The `Interactions` resource should have the following fields:
+The `Interaction` resource should have the following fields:

 ```java
 private Long id;